The Top 36 Best Ever Quick Easy Home Remedies for Pimples and Acne

 18. Essential Oils

 Essential oils are antibacterial in general, but some are very potent like tea tree and neem – or use soothing lavender oil to calm irritated skin and redness.
 Add a few drops of these to any recipe for a powerful treatment.
 Add a few drops of tea tree oil to the water you rinse your skin with or add some and a few drops of soothing calming lavender oil (both antibacterial) to your moisturizer.
 Neem oil is another oil made from Neem tree bark that is soothing and antibacterial.
 Most essential oils are also good for ailments like red veins or eczema.
-Read about their different uses in Natural Homemade Skincare Recipes
+Read about their different uses in Natural Homemade Skincare Recipes or for acne recipes read The Complete Acne Book (link to Amazon)

 You can also buy quality oils at great prices from Mountain Rose Herbs Oils